dracory/cmd/README.md

 ## Notes & limitations

-- `ExecLine`/`ExecLineSeparated` split the command by spaces using `strings.Split`.
-Quoted arguments and escaping are not handled.
-For complex invocations, prefer `Exec`/`ExecSeparated` and pass args explicitly.
+- `ExecLine`/`ExecLineSeparated` tokenize using `strings.Fields` (whitespace collapsed).
+No shell parsing is performed:
+  - Quotes/escaping/grouping are NOT supported.
+  - Use `Exec`/`ExecSeparated` with explicit args for non-trivial commands, or invoke a shell explicitly (e.g., `sh -c` or `powershell -Command`).
 - Commands run with the current process environment and working directory.
 No timeout is enforced.

 ## Testing